-Would you like to speak with an attorney who can help you with these documents?
-Click the Connect button to get started:
+Would you like to speak with an attorney who can help you through these steps?
+Start here:

 Is there anything else I need to know to transfer my business to a trust?

 Before you begin signing deeds, titles, and checks over to a trust, there are a few key points that you should consider:

-Steps must be taken to transfer personal property to a trust.
+You must take steps to transfer personal property to a trust.

 Transferring property to a trust typically involves signing over a title or deed, transferring cash to an account owned by the trust, or transferring stock certificates to the trust.

-Most other forms of assets, including furniture, tools, computers, books, and artwork, do not have a title.
-To include these assets in your trust, you’ll need to prepare what is known as an “assignment.”
+Most other forms of assets, including furniture, tools, computers, books, and artwork, won't have a title.
+To include these assets in your trust, you'll need to prepare what is known as an “assignment.”

-Using a legal document called Assignment of Property, your attorney can formally document a list of the personal property you intend to have transferred to your trust.
+Using a legal document called Assignment of Property, your attorney can formally document the personal property you intend to have transferred to your trust.